Ryan-Hatfield/Team-Profile-Generator/README.md

 ## Description
-An application that allows the user to create a Team Profile, based on the user inputs.
+An application that allows a manager to create a Team Profile, based on the users inputs.

 ## Table of Contents